ralphbrooks/notes/content/deep_learning/general/general_notes.md

+---
+title: "General Notes"
+author: "Ralph Brooks"
+date: 2019-07-14T12:25:53-04:00
+description: "General Notes"
+type: technical_note
+draft: false
+---

+The following are a collection of general random notes that I have collected.
+They are not organized, but may be informative.

-* TF has a addons repo which contains things that are not in the core Tensorflow repo.
+ TF has a addons repo which contains things that are not in the core Tensorflow repo.

 * Tensorflow has a models repo which shows best practices.